Anguilla Channel

 The Anguilla Channel (Canal d'Anguilla) is a strait in the Caribbean Sea.
 It separates the island of Anguilla (a British Overseas Territory) in the north from the Collectivity of Saint Martin, an overseas collectivity of France on the island of Saint Martin, in the south.

 Ecology

-A coral reef in the channel named Chris's Reef was discovered in 2009.
-It contains the remains of vehicles, which may have been destroyed by Hurricane Luis in 1995 and consequently placed into the reef for disposal.
+A coral reef in the channel known as Chris's Reef was found in 2009.
+It contains the remains of automotive vehicles which may have been destroyed by Hurricane Luis in 1995 and subsequently placed into the reef for disposal.